reversinglabs/reversinglabs-sdk-py3/README.md

 _TCA-9999_
 #### Methods:
 - `daily_usage`
-    - Returns information about daily service usage for the TitaniumCloud account that sent the request.
+    - Returns information about daily service usage for the Spectra Intelligence account that sent the request.
 - `monthly_usage`
-    - Returns information about monthly service usage for the TitaniumCloud account that sent the request.
+    - Returns information about monthly service usage for the Spectra Intelligence account that sent the request.
 - `date_range_usage`
     - This method returns total usage for all product licenses with a fixed quota over a single date range.
 - `active_yara_rulesets`
-    - This method returns information about the number of active YARA rulesets for the TitaniumCloud account that sent the request.
+    - This method returns information about the number of active YARA rulesets for the Spectra Intelligence account that sent the request.
 - `quota_limits`
     - This method returns current quota limits for API-s accessible to the authenticated user.